 San Diego, California

-Perched atop a hill in San Diego, California is University of San Diego, a private liberal arts college associated with the Roman Catholic Church.
+Perched atop a hill in San Diego, California is the University of San Diego, a private liberal arts college associated with the Roman Catholic Church.
 The university offers more than 40 baccalaureate degrees.
 However, each student, whether majoring in nursing or the arts, receives an education solidly built on the core principles of the liberal arts and sciences.
 University of San Diego is consistently ranked among the best colleges and programs in the nation by publications such as:

 - U.S. News & World Report (85th best college in America)